 Cafe Fernando’s Penne with Roasted Vegetables

-Balsamic Roasted Vegetable with Rosemary, Artichokes & Zucchini
+Balsamic Roasted Vegetables with Rosemary, Artichokes & Zucchini

 - 2 medium zucchini about 1 pound, cut into 1-inch thick rounds